rubyonjets/jets/docs/_docs/faster-development.md

 ## CI/CD Pipeline

 Another approach for a team is to set up a CI/CD pipeline that will deploy when git commits are pushed.
+You may be interested in the [Continuous Integration with CodeBuild docs]({% link _docs/extras/codebuild.md %}).

 {% include prev_next.md %}